Valdorff/rp-thoughts/2023_11_rapid_research_incubator/rent_or_stake.md

-The premise of this idea is that there is a cost to holding RPL for a period of time, and we should be able to really quantify it and... charge people that amount.

-Let's start by explaining the idea, and then trying to put numbers to it.
+This idea is meant to address "Rapid Research Incubator" topic #2 and #1
+  - #2 alternative value capture for RPL:
+    - The bond remains a form of value capture
+    - Rent received is a new form of value capture
+  - #1 by breaking the hard requirement that NOs be RPL stakers, the market is able to balance RPL staking attractiveness and NO attractiveness.
+When holding RPL isn't seen as attractive, people will prefer to rent.
+This in turn will make RPL more attractive.
+Similarly, if holding is seen as more attractive than rating, most people will stake -- in the extreme we get the current state.

 ## The general idea
 - There are 2 classes of nodes
   - RPL stakers
   - RPL renters